TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/IsaacJennings-Signoff-MasterControl.md

 	Jetson Nano microcontroller to do all calculations and to send instructions.
-	The system will ultimately perform pathfinding, navigation, and user-defined peripheral tasks, but for the scope of the current system, pathfinding and navigation will be addressed and user-defined peripherals will be considered and allotted for.
+	The system will ultimately perform pathfinding, navigation, and user-defined peripheral tasks, but for the scope of the current system, pathfinding and navigation will be addressed and user-defined peripherals will be considered and allotted for future use.
 ## Constraints

 - C2:The robot shall possess an allocated data input point for